stackhpc/ansible-slurm-appliance/ansible/roles/raid/README.md

 This role changes the command line for the current kernel.
 It does not reboot the instance so generally is only useful during image builds.

+Note that the `rootfs_uuid` image property described in the [Ironic raid documentation](https://docs.openstack.org/ironic/latest/admin/raid.html#image-requirements) is not required; the root partition is the first (non-boot) partition and this is sufficent for Ironic to find the root file system.

 [^1]: As shown by `lsinitrd /boot/initramfs-$(uname -r).img | grep raid`